 Michael is a business development professional who has worked in corporate development, market research and project management roles with technology companies in Canada and in Silicon Valley.
 He serves as a Board member, company advisor and a mentor to entrepreneurs as they strive to build their business.

-Darryl is a visionary, entrepreneurial executive with over 25 years of leadership experience in the sports and entertainment industry.
-Darryl has embarked on a consulting/advisory career focused on the trend towards interim executive assignments.
-His clients are based in industries such as Life Sciences, Luxury Resorts, Industrial, Venture Capital/Start-ups, and Entertainment.
-His prior experience included serving as a key member of the Oilers Entertainment Group (OEG) executive team from 1996 to 2018, as COO and EVP Corporate Strategy & Business Development, and previously as CFO.
-Darryl continues to serve on various strategic corporate advisory boards, while maintaining his commitment to the community serving on not-for-profit boards such as the Edmonton Screen Industries Office, Make a Wish Foundation, Edmonton Oilers Community Foundation, and many others.
-He is also a member of the Institute of Corporate Directors and a graduate of Economics from the University of Alberta.
+Darryl is a visionary, entrepreneurial professional with over 30 years of executive leadership experience.
+Darryl currently owns a advisory/consulting company focused on the trend towards interim executive assignments.
+His clients are based in industries such as Life Sciences, Healthcare, Industrial, Aviation, Venture Capital/Start-ups, and Entertainment.
+His prior experience included serving as a key member of the Oilers Entertainment Group (OEG) executive team from 1996 to 2018, as COO/EVP Corporate Strategy & Business Development, and previously as CFO for the OEG group of companies.
+Darryl continues to serve on various strategic corporate boards, while maintaining his commitment to the community serving on not-for-profit boards such as the Edmonton Elks Football Club, Edmonton Screen Industries Office, Make a Wish Foundation, Edmonton Oilers Community Foundation, and many others.
+He is also a member of the Institute of Corporate Directors and a graduate from the University of Alberta (Economics).

-Dana Inkster is an artist of African descent who was born and raised in Ottawa, Ontario.
+Dana Inkster is an artist who was born and raised in Ottawa, Ontario.
 She has worked in the education and cultural sectors since 1995.
 She recognizes storytelling as the primary tool that shapes our communities.
 Dana has been profiled by numerous publications; and journalists and cultural theorists from around the world have lauded her documentary film work.
 Her documentary, 24 Days in Brooks (2007) was co-produced by the National Film Board of Canada and CBC Newsworld.
 She continues to make independent and experimental documentaries and media art that explores personal and cultural histories of BIPOC and LGTBQ communities.
 She has served as faculty at colleges and universities in Quebec, Ontario and Alberta and played key roles in fund development campaigns for several institutions.
-Dana’s a consulting firm, EM Workshop Inc. specializes in fund development magazine publishing and documentary production.
+Dana specializes in fund development, magazine publishing and documentary production and currently works as Donor Stewardship Advisor with the Calgary Foundation.